Here are some fun ways to practice the polygons’ properties.

 Polygon Party is a fun card game that students can play to practice the polygons’ properties.
-It gives teachers and parents an opportunity for having discussions, clearing misconceptions and doing an informal assessment on polygons.
+It gives teachers and parents an opportunity for having discussions, clearing misconceptions, and doing an informal assessment on polygons.
+Basic and challenge game instructions included.

 You can use only the shapes your students know and just make more copies of them.
 If you are just starting with polygons let the students play with the cards, separate them in groups, have discussions before playing.